 Agent Brown commented that she would like to see them remove the stump grindings from the site, especially from the two Norwood Maples because otherwise they will re-sprout.
 For the other 3 trees she would like them to leave a 6 foot snag.
 Agent Brown commented that she is under the impression that this work will be done in the spring, and suggested an application of winter rye for winter stabilization.

-Paul would like to be able to have the timing of the project be at discretion of the Conservation Agent.
+Mr. Lindholm would like to be able to have the timing of the project be at discretion of the Conservation Agent.

 Mr. Civian commented that Agent Brown can write up the conditions for approval before the next meeting.